 The nation has 1,192 coral islands spread over 90,000 square kilometres, so visitors enjoy unparalleled diving adventures, romantic escapes, coral reef wildlife and water activities along the double chain of 26 atolls.

-Tropical Paradise Attractions in Maldives
+Tropical Paradise Attractions

 The biggest attraction in Maldives is the extensive choice of island destinations and the astonishing coral reefs, beaches and crystal waters.
 Cultural attractions centre on the capital city, Malé.
 The Maldives National Museum exhibits rare Buddhist statues, sultans' riches and artefacts that date to the 12th century BCE.
 Other Malé and island attractions include:

 - The Maldives Grand Friday Mosque, which has the unique distinction of facing west instead of east because it was built on the foundations of an older temple